beesness/game/versions/v4.3/README.md

 ### If flowers run out, at any point during the game, everybody loses *immediately*.

-To avoid this *beesaster* (and to prevent other players from killing the game by taking the last flowers) you can **call a vote to replenish the garden** during your turn.
+To avoid this *beesaster* (and to prevent other players from killing the game by taking the last flower) you can **call a vote to replenish the garden** during your turn.

 `Are you willing to discard one of your bees in exchange for 2 new flowers?`